sandiegodata-projects/downtown-partnership/datasets/sandiegodata.org-downtown_homeless/README.md

 official count for the month and as the same portion of sleepers in each census block as in adjacent months.

+## Notes

+Notes for the source dataset, as of April 2019:

+The preliminary methodology (shown in yellow) [ March 2017 and earlier] counted two individuals per tent and two individuals per vehicle.

+On April 27, 2017, the Clean & Safe program adopted the counting methodology used by the Regional Task Force on the Homeless.
+Per the methodology (represented above by the dark green cells), [April 2017 to April 2018, inclusive ] Clean & Safe staff counted 1.75 individuals per visible tent/structure and 1.66 individuals per vehicle that showed clear signs of habitation.

+In May 2018, the Regional Task Force on the Homeless updated the methodology for vehicles to 2.03 that shows clear signs of habitation (the methodology of 1.75 individuals per tent/structure remained the same).
+The Clean & Safe program implemented this methodology on May 31, 2018 (represented in orange).

+\* Denotes the months that The Downtown Fellowship of Ministries and Churches collaborated with us on the monthly homeless sleep count.

+\*\*East Village breakout areas include the following:
+    * North East East Village is the area north of Market Street & east of Park Ave.
+    * North West is the area north of Market Street & west of Park Ave.
+    * South East is the area east of Park Ave. south of Market Street
+    * South West is the area west of Park Ave. south of Market Street

 ## Caveats

 Because this data is extracted, manually, from manually recorded maps, there